List of leaders of the Rashtriya Swayamsevak Sangh

 The article lists the leaders of the Rashtriya Swayamsevak Sangh (RSS).
-The RSS is an Indian right-wing Hindutva paramilitary organisation, which is widely regarded as the ideological parent of the Bharatiya Janata Party (BJP), India's ruling political party.
+The RSS is an Indian Hindutva paramilitary organisation, which is widely regarded as the ideological parent of the Bharatiya Janata Party (BJP), India's ruling political party.
 In the 21st century, it is the world's largest far-right organisation by membership.

 Sarsanghchalak

-The Sarsanghchalak (lit.
-'Chief') serves as the leader of the RSS.
+The sarsanghchalak serves as the leader of the RSS.
 The position is decided, through nomination, by the predecessor.
-Since the formation of the RSS in 1925, six individuals have served as the Sarsanghchalak.
-K. B. Hedgewar, the founder of the RSS, also served as its first Sarsanghchalak.
-The sixth and current Sarsanghchalak of the organisation is Mohan Bhagwat.
+Since the formation of the RSS in 1925, six individuals have served as the sarsanghchalak.
+K. B. Hedgewar, the founder of the RSS, also served as its first sarsanghchalak.
+The sixth and current sarsanghchalak of the organisation is Mohan Bhagwat.